knapiontek/trend/README.md

 ### Run the engine on all instruments passing criteria (volume, short-allowance, etc)

 ## JSONStorage
- - based on MongoDB or ArangoDB
+ - based on arango-db

 ## Engine Web Viewer (nodejs based)
- - Accept the proposed intrument
+ - Accept the proposed instrument
  - instrument proposal based on volume, PE, EBIDA etc (criteria can be fully automated)

 ## Deployment